linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 1. In the homepage of Control Center, click ![general](../common/general.svg).
 2. Click the **Developer Mode** and click the **Enter Developer Mode** Icon.
-   - If you choose the online Mode, please log into your Union ID first.
+   - If you choose the online Mode, please log into your UOS ID first.
 Read the disclaimer carefully, check **Agree and Enter the Developer Mode** and click **Confirm** after understanding the precautions.
 The button will be changed to **Having Entered the Developer Mode** after the certificate is issued by the system.
    - If you choose the offline mode, download the certificate according to the prompt.
 Enter the developer mode after importing the certificate.
 3. Click **Reboot Now** in the pop-up  dialogue and enter the developer mode after rebooting the system.